PC-henry/better_maps_with_R/README.md

-# AGEC R in Space
+# AGEC Better maps with R

-A masterclass in R spatial data and visualisation
+A masterclass in design and quick production of spatial data visualisation with R